 Artificial Tears That Change Your TearsSome artificial tears have ingredients that change the chemical make-up of your tears to decrease negative or pathological changes that can occur to your eye as a result of having dry eyes for long period of time.
 One school of thought is that if you change the composition of the tear film, the symptoms of dry eye will be reduced.
 Artificial tears that decrease that change the composition of your tears include Optive, Hypotears, Akwa Tears and Thera Tears.

 Artificial Tears That Coat Your EyeSome artificial tears have ingredients that promote healing of the surface cells of the eye.
-Artificial tears that contain HP-guar are much more likely to improve the moisture content of cells that have more damage do to dryness.
+Artificial tears that contain HP-guar are much more likely to improve the moisture content of cells that have more damage due to dryness.
 HP-guar is a molecule that forms a gel layer that protects the damaged cells.
 This gel layer also increases the likelihood of the water component of your tears to "stick" to your eye.
 Artificial tears that work by coating the eye include Systane Ultra and BLINK Tears.